Ezra Midkiff: Minor league career

 In 1914, Midkiff was a teammate of Babe Ruth before Ruth came to the majors.
 After parts of two seasons in Baltimore, Midkiff ended the 1914 season with the Louisville Colonels of the American Association.

 In May 1915, Midkiff was named the Colonels' manager.
 Midkiff, who was at the time suffering from a broken ankle, was named Manager of the club in place of John F. Hayden.
 At the end of the season, Midkiff was let go, and signed with the Memphis Chickasaws of the Southern Association.
 He continued to play in the minor leagues until 1921, and as late as 1940 managed the Huntington Aces of the class-D Mountain State League.

 Death

-Midkiff died on March 20, 1957, in Huntington, West Virginia.
+After baseball, Midkiff served a sheriff of Cabell County, West Virginia as a Democrat.
+He died of a heart issue in Huntington, West Virginia on March 20, 1957.